Skip to content

 • If you’re using a streaming device or game console, try a different HDMI port on the TV.

-Check all cable connections on TV
+Checking HDMI and audio cable connections on TV back panel

 HDMI cables wear out.
 If a cable is more than three years old or has been moved repeatedly, swap it with a known working one.
 For HDMI-specific issues, I have a dedicated troubleshooting guide.